Skip to main content

 Retrospective commentary on learning

-• how their understanding of concepts and skills has developed, and
+• how their understanding of concepts and skills has developed

 • how they have contributed to the learning community of their class.